 Autism and Accountability

-It can be really tough to determine those things for which it is okay to hold someone accountable.
-It can be especially difficult in relationships between autists and neuortypical folks – for both parties to the relationship.
+It can be tough to determine those things for which it is okay to hold someone accountable.
+It can be especially difficult in relationships between autists and neuortypical folks.

-I get a lot of questions from parents about whether/when, they can hold their mentally ill or autistic child accountable.
-In response to these inquiries, I created this post and also an “Accountability Checklist” to help you implement it!
-You can get the checklist by requesting the password to the Free Resource Library below.
+Parents ask whether/when, they can hold their autistic child accountable.
+In response to these questions, I created this post and an “Accountability Checklist.”
+(You can get the checklist by requesting the password to the FREE Resource Library.)

-In addition, there are some days that holding a child accountable is ok and some days it is not.
-This is especially true if additional health issues are present.
-(You can read my post on “Comorbidity: Life with Autism and Its Closest ‘Friends.'”)
+Making it more confusing, there are some days that holding a child accountable is ok and some days it’s not.
+This is especially true if other health issues are present.
+(You can read my post, “Comorbidity: Life with Autism and Its Closest Friends,” to learn more.)